jaypey/OverTrack/README.md

 - Open DBeaver
 - Click on Database/New Database Connection
 - Choose a PostgreSQL database
-- Type in the host section your IP address
+- Type in the host section your IP address (doesn't work for everyone)
 - Type in the port section: `5432`
 - Type in the database and username section: `overtrack`
 - Type in the password section: `secret`